 Founded in 1992, Manhattan Neighborhood Network (MNN) is Manhattan’s free, public access cable network.
-We operate two media production and education facilities in Manhattan and run five cablecast channels reaching 620,000 cable subscribers in the borough:
+We operate two media production and education facilities in Manhattan and run five cablecast channels reaching over 600,000 cable subscribers in the borough:

-MNN offers free training in video production, editing, and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.
+MNN offers low cost training in video production, editing and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.